Center for Public Integrity

-The Center for Public Integrity (CPI) is an American nonprofit investigative journalism organization whose stated mission is "to reveal abuses of power, corruption and dereliction of duty by powerful public and private institutions in order to cause them to operate with honesty, integrity, accountability and to put the public interest first."
-With over 50 staff members, the CPI is one of the largest nonprofit investigative centers in America.
-It won the 2014 Pulitzer Prize for Investigative Reporting.
+The Center for Public Integrity (CPI) was an American nonprofit investigative journalism organization.
+CPI's stated mission was "to counter the corrosive effects of inequality by holding powerful interests accountable and equipping the public with knowledge to drive change."
+It won the 2014 Pulitzer Prize for Investigative Reporting, and in 2023, the Edward R. Murrow Award for General Excellence.

-The CPI has been described as an independent, watchdog group.
-The Center releases its reports via its website to media outlets throughout the U.S. and around the globe.
-In 2004, CPI's The Buying of the President book was on The New York Times bestseller list for three months.
-As of December 21, 2018, CPI was rated as 3 out of 4 stars overall by Charity Navigator, an independent nonprofits evaluator.

-Mission

-The mission of the center is "to protect democracy and inspire change using investigative reporting that exposes betrayals of the public trust by powerful interests".
+Mass layoffs in 2024 saw almost the entirety of CPI's workforce dismissed.
+In March 2025, CPI announced that it had officially ceased operations and was seeking to turn its archives over to the Project on Government Oversight.

 History

 1989–2004

 CPI was founded on March 30, 1989, by Charles Lewis, a former producer for ABC News and CBS News 60 Minutes.
 By the late 1980s Lewis observed that fewer resources—time, money and space—were being invested in investigative reporting in the United States by established news outlets and major publications.

 In his book entitled 935 Lies: The Future of Truth and the Decline of America's Moral Integrity Lewis recounted how he recruited two trusted journalists, Alejandro Benes and Charles Piller—whom he had met through his television work— to serve on the board of directors of the nascent CPI.
 All three had grown dissatisfied with what was being done in the name of investigative journalism by established news organizations.
-They chose the name public integrity as a way of underlying the "ultimate purpose of investigative journalism" which is "to hold those in power accountable and to inform the public about significant distortions of the truth."
+They chose the name Public Integrity as a way of underscoring the "ultimate purpose of investigative journalism" which is "to hold those in power accountable and to inform the public about significant distortions of the truth."
 In their tenth anniversary Annual Report Piller described their first meetings in their "Boardroom—the cheap seats at the Baltimore Orioles game.

 In May 1990, Lewis used the money he had raised and his house as collateral to open an 1800 sqft office in Washington, D.C.
 In its first year, the CPI's budget was $200,000.
 In 1996, CPI launched its first website, although CPI did not begin to publish reports online until 1999.

 In August 2000 the CPI published a story entitled "Cheney Led Halliburton to Feast at Federal Trough: State Department Questioned Deal With Firm Linked to Russian Mob", in which the authors argued that while Dick Cheney was CEO of Halliburton—from 1995 to 2000—the company received "$3.8 billion in federal contracts and taxpayer-insured loans".

 In 2001, Global Integrity, an international project, was launched to systematically track and report on openness, accountability and the rule of law in various countries.
 It has since been incorporated independently.

+In 2004, CPI's The Buying of the President book was on The New York Times Best Seller list for three months.